KierranM/charts-1/stable/mission-control/README.md

 ```
 **NOTE:** You must set `postgresql.enabled=false` in order for the chart to use the `database.*` parameters.
 Without it, they will be ignored!

+#### Automatic Database seeding

+An external database can be automatically seeded by setting `database.autoSeed=true`.

 #### Use existing secrets for PostgreSQL connection details
 You can use already existing secrets for managing the database connection details.